lucasroc/FarmerTechTalkDemo/README.md

 Source code used on Teck-Tack presentation demo of the Farmer capabilities for provisioning resources on Azure cloud.

-More information on developers site: https://compositionalit.github.io/farmer/about/
+More information on developers web site: https://compositionalit.github.io/farmer/about/